 Our customers can select from various payment options.
 Our payment service provider (PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg, Luxembourg) offers payment by credit card and via the PayPal payment service.
 We never collect additional information on the credit card or PayPal account used.
 For more information on data protection and contact details, please visit: https://www.paypal.com/de/webapps/mpp/ua/privacy-full?locale.x=de_DE

 Social network integration

 Of course, all of our online offerings can be accessed and used without the use of social networks.
 When you visit our website, the social plugin buttons are disabled by default, i.e. they do not automatically send any data to third parties.
-Before you can use a button, you must activate it (via click).
+Before you can use a button, you must activate it using the consent manager first.
 Please note that the button will remain active until you either disable it again or delete your “cookies.”
 A direct connection is established with the server of the respective social network following activation.
 The button content is then passed directly to your browser by the social network and integrated by this into the website.

-The information below provides an overview of third-party providers and their content, as well as links to their privacy policies, which contain further information on data processing and opt-outs, some of which is also mentioned here:
+The information below provides an overview of third-party providers as well as links to their privacy policies, which contain further information on data processing and opt-outs, some of which is also mentioned here:

-We provide the information below to make you aware of the content of our newsletter as well as the subscription, dispatch and statistical analysis procedures and your rights to object.
-By subscribing to our newsletter, you agree to receive it and to the described procedures.
+We provide the information below to make data subjects aware of the content of our newsletter as well as the subscription, dispatch and statistical analysis procedures and their right to object to us.
+When interested parties subscribe to our newsletter, they agree to receive it and to the described procedures.

-Content of the newsletter: We only send newsletters, emails and other electronic notifications with advertising information (hereinafter “newsletter”) with the consent of the recipient or statutory permission.
+We only send the newsletter with the recipients’ consent and therefore on the basis of Art.
+6(1)(a) GDPR.
 If the content of a newsletter is specifically described within the context of subscribing to the newsletter, this is authoritative for users’ consent.
 Otherwise, our newsletters contain information about our services and us.

-Double opt-in and logging: A double opt-in process is used to subscribe to our newsletter.
-This means that you receive an email after you subscribe in which you are asked to confirm your subscription.
-This confirmation is needed so that nobody can subscribe using another person’s email address.
+A double opt-in process is used to subscribe to our newsletter.
+This means that interested parties receive an email after they subscribe in which they are asked to confirm their subscription.
+This confirmation is needed to avoid abuse of the newsletter registration process.
 Newsletter subscriptions are logged so that it is possible to document the subscription process in accordance with legal requirements.
 This includes storing the time and date of subscription and confirmation, as well as the IP address.
-The current status in the registration procedure is also logged by the mailing service provider are also logged.
+The current status in the registration procedure is also logged by the mailing service provider.

 The sending of the newsletter and success tracking linked with this are based on the recipients’ consent pursuant to Art.
-6(1)(a), Art.
+6(1)(a) GDPR, Art.
 7 GDPR in combination with Section 7(2)(3) UWG and on the basis of legal permission pursuant to Section 7(3) UWG.
 The success tracking normally does not involve processing personal data and is only used for statistical analysis.
 However, personal data may be processed in certain cases so that it is possible to determine why an email could not be sent.